cross2012/cross2012.github.io/_pages/about.md

 I'm currently looking for highly-motivated PhD and MPhlil students.
 Please send your CV (include your ranking, awards and publications) and transcripts to my email zqhuang@hkust-gz.edu.cn if you are interested.

-For MPhil candidate, please apply the redbird MPhil program and the application will be reviewed by adimission committtee.
-Since the scholarship for MPhil student is paid by university, the quota for MPhil student is unlimted in our group.

-The PhD candidate selection is mainly determined by supervisor and I will select PhD candidate mainly based on research proposal and interview.
-To evaluate your writing skill and knowledge about research areas, the research proposal needs to be written like a literature review paper following my guideline.
-I will send you guideline after I receive your CV.

-The interview can be scheduled after I receive your research proposal.
-The interview will cover all chapters of RF Microelectronics and basic knowledge about circuit analysis, microwave engineering, digital and analog integrated circuit, signal and system.
-Since the interview topic is broad and detailed, multiple interview may be needed.